McTavishLab/extensiphy/README.md

 ```bash
  multi_map.sh -a [PATH/TO/ALIGNMENT/FILE] -d [PATH/TO/READ/DIRECTORY] -t [PATH/TO/TREE/FILE] -1 [READ SUFFIX 1] -2 [READ SUFFIX 2].
 ```

-## Tutorial

-We recommend you run through the [tutorial](https://github.com/McTavishLab/extensiphy/blob/dev/tutorial/extensiphy_tutoria.md) for a more in-depth walkthrough of Extensiphy's features.
-The tutorial will walk through how to install program dependencies for use with Extensiphy and how to run Extensiphy using different data types and options.
-You can copy code snippets into your terminal window.

 ## Installation Methods